 Expeditions Tour Planning Grant

-Expeditions Tour Planning grants provide resources for projects that need additional planning time to build interest among presenters, leading to an application for Expeditions Touring support.
+Expeditions Tour Planning grants provide resources for projects that need additional planning time to build interest among tour partners, leading to an application for Expeditions Touring support.

-The application must be submitted by a nonprofit organization which plans to present the project and will eventually serve as the lead partner for the Expeditions Touring grant application.
+The application must be submitted by a New England nonprofit organization.
+Applications submitted by an artist/ensemble must have a nonprofit presenting partner who will likely serve as the lead applicant for a subsequent Expeditions Touring application.

 To be eligible for Expeditions Tour Planning funding, applicants must:

-- Be a nonprofit, school, or government entity.
+- Be a 501(c)3 nonprofit organization, school, federally-recognized Indian tribal government, or unit of state or local government.
 (Nonprofits do not have to be arts organizations.
 Organizations that do not have a federal tax identification number may apply if part of an official government agency.)

-- The federal government now requires that all NEFA organizational grant recipients supported by federal funds register for DUNS numbers.
-More specifics on the requirement will be included in all NEFA grant applications.
+- The federal government now requires that all NEFA organizational grant recipients supported by federal funds register for DUNS (Dun & Bradstreet) numbers.
+If you are unsure if the applicant has a DUNS number or to sign up to receive a DUNS number, go to: http://fedgov.dnb.com/webform

 Expeditions will not fund: